medo-afk/Status-Self-Bot/README.md

-# Token-Grabber
+# Status Changer (Automatic)
-Token grab for discord plugins. (not used to for malicious intent.)
+a very useful selfbot for your status.